shaunthomas999/kotlin-workshop/src/eFunctions/exercises/_01/FilterEmailAndAgeQuestion.md

 # Filter Email and Age Kotlin Programming Exercise

- Write a Kotlin program to count the number of users with age > 24 and has '@gmail.com' as email address.
+ Write a Kotlin program to count the number of users with age > 24 and has email account with gmail.com.
  Consider the following users in the program.

  Name, Email, Age